adamelliotfields/eslint-config-semistandard-react/README.md

 >All the rules in one place...

 ### Install
-`npm install --save eslint eslint-config-semistandard-react` or `yarn add eslint eslint-config-semistandard-react`
+`npm install --save eslint eslint-config-semistandard-react`

+OR

+`yarn add eslint eslint-config-semistandard-react`

 Then create an `.eslintrc` in your project's root folder and paste the following snippet: